Have questions or concerns? Call us toll-free at 888-398-2327 or choose “Contact Us” from our menu

 7) You must not attend at any premises known by you to be the residence or workplace of Dr. James Grisdale or any member of his family.

 8) Do not possess or consume any alcohol, intoxicants, or drugs as defined by the Controlled Drugs and Substances Act save as authorized by law.

 9) Having consented, you must attend for such treatment as directed by your Probation Officer, including for substance abuse and/or psychological or psychiatric disorders.

 10) Having consented, you must attend all scheduled medical appointments and take all medication prescribed to you.

 11) Having consented, you must tell your Probation Officer and your treating physician to provide each other with their name, address, and phone number and to advise each other if you breach any terms of this Order.

 12) Having consented, if you breach any term of this Order you must begin reporting immediately to your Probation Officer when their office is open.

 13) Do not possess any credit cards, bank cards, or cheques, nor any identification, in any name other than Kathleen Della Cassettari.

 14) You are not to take employment where you would have responsibility for money or books of account.

-I am waiving the Victim Fine Surcharge; Cassettari has limited means, restitution has largely been effected, and the offences were motivated by financial problems.
+I am waiving the Victim Fine Surcharge; Cassettari has limited means, restitution has largely been effected, and the offenses were motivated by financial problems.
 I have considered whether a D.N.A.
-Order is appropriate and concluded that because there is no previous criminal record, because this particular offence did not involve D.N.A. investigation, and because similar offences seldom involve investigation with D.N.A. evidence, the order will not be made.
+Order is appropriate and concluded that because there is no previous criminal record, because this particular offence did not involve D.N.A. investigation, and because similar offenses seldom involve investigation with D.N.A. evidence, the order will not be made.